ryankanno/vagrant-ansible/README.md

     * ROLES_AVAILABLE - Should point to the path where your playbooks are installed.

   * Run `./enrole.sh <ROLE>` to enable a role (defaults to -h with no <ROLE>)

+  * Create a playbook.yml file [example](https://raw.github.com/ryankanno/vagrant-ansible/master/provisioning/playbook.yml.example)

-  * Make sure to add the role to playbook.yml in the provisioning directory
+  * Make sure to add the role to the playbook.yml in the provisioning directory

   * Run `./disrole.sh <ROLE>` to disable a role (defaults to -h with no <ROLE>)